thennothinghappened/WYS-Documentation/README.md

  If you decide to contribute to this repo, please refer to the GUIDE.md file to outline how a page should be structured for consistency, (you can also use !TEMPLATE.md for a barebones to copy-paste from.) then submit a pull request to either add functions which are undescribed, or better describe an already existing one.
 Anyone who does this will be added to a list of contributors below and receive my thanks :)

 ## How to contribute!
  If you decide you wish to contribute to this project, that's great!
-If you need help knowing what to do, use this quick step by step guide.
+If you have chose to add to the wiki and need help knowing what to do, use this quick step by step guide. *(if you just want to report a problem with the wiki but don't want/know how to fix it, please submit a bug report so I can address it.)*
  1. Switch your game branch to \[Sandbox] (important, or you can't decompile the code.)
  2. Decompile the game's source code using [UndertaleModTool](https://github.com/krzys-h/UndertaleModTool/suites/5994794812/artifacts/206790477) by opening the data.win.
  3. Go to Scripts > Unpack Assets > ExportAllCode.csx and choose an appropriate location.